Guides • Accept Payments

 Code snippetExplanation

-orderIdThe unique token of the order, obtained from your server after creating an order.
+orderIdThe unique token of the order, obtained from your server.

 info